jhawkins002/jhawkins002.github.io/README.md

 # JohnLHawkins.com
 This is a repo housing the site contents for my personal webpage - hosted through GitHub Pages.

-This codebase is a static-file representation of a localhost-manged WordPress install used for development tasks and research on block editor customization.
+This codebase is based on a static-file export of a localhost WordPress install used for development tasks and research on block editor customization, although meaningful customization has been done post-export to clean up various elements.

-## Documentation
+## Notes

-Here are some quick credits for addons and other third party items used to build the current public version of the site.
+A few quick credits for various third party items used in the current public version of the site:

 [Simply Static](https://wordpress.org/plugins/simply-static/) by [Patrick Posner](https://patrickposner.dev/)